advanced-computer-lab/Unique-and-in-English-only/README.md

 4. Dealing with several APIs like Nodemailer and Stripe

 ### Build status
-Most of the functionality of the working well with some reloading issues.
+Most of the functionality of the project working well with some reloading issues.
 The whole system needs to be tested.

 ### Code style
 + we sticked to camelcase naming convention while naming variables.